manasakani/manasakani.github.io/_pages/about.md

 <!-- Going forward, I'm interested in driving methods- and application-based research in HPC/ML to unite state-of-the-art quantum mechanical materials simulations with advanced device transport approaches.
 This can enable predictive, atomically-resolved simulations of devices large enough to be fabricated and measured in the lab.
 It would also unlock computational investigations of effects like structural or compositional disorder, atomic motion, and other complex transport phenomena which can only be captured at scale.   -->

 I'm always excited to collaborate with researchers and industry labs from different fields.
 I really enjoy having technical discussions about project ideas, learning from others' expertise, and generally thinking about what we can accomplish together and the concrete impact it can have.
-So if you have questions or ideas for cool projects, **let's discuss**!
+So if you just want to chat or have ideas for cool projects, **let's discuss**!

 [Note: Website still under construction!
 Happy to take tips or advice!]